discovery-unicamp/smartparking_unicamp/assets/labels/README.md

 # CNRPark+EXT Label File Generation

 ## Overview
-This script processes the **CNRPark+EXT** dataset and converts it into a **standard label file** used in our project.
+This script processes the **CNRPark+EXT** csv file and converts it into a **standard label file** names **`labels_cnrpark.csv`** used in our project.
 It extracts relevant information from the dataset and structures it into a CSV format that can be used for model training and evaluation.

 ## Mandatory Columns for a New Label File
 If you want to build a new label file, ensure it contains the following necessary columns: